 White Rhino is another one of those strains with a mysterious parentage; though we do know that White Widow is its direct ancestor, we have no idea what other strain was used to create this potent indica.
 Even in this modern age of enormous attention to detail, there are still some strains that slip through the cracks.

-Though marketed as an indica, White Rhino is a Hybrid strain, offering about 80% indica genetics and 20% sativa.
+Though marketed as an indica, WR is a Hybrid strain, offering about 80% indica genetics and 20% sativa.
 This means that you can expect a small amount of sativa effects to follow its expected indica influence, allowing for a small cerebral high to follow your mellow body high.